magento/devdocs/.github/CONTRIBUTING.md

 ## Contact DevDocs

 Have a question?
 Need help?
-Magento DevDocs, Maintainers, and other contributors are available through:
+Magento DevDocs, Maintainers, and other Contributors are available through:

 * [Slack](https://magentocommeng.slack.com/messages/CAN932A3H)
 * [Twitter @MagentoDevDocs](https://twitter.com/MagentoDevDocs)